KIT-IAI/NetLoadForecasting/how_to_reproduce.md

 In the code and in the documentation of the code there is mostly the term "mismatch" used.
 This is equivalent to the net load described in the paper.
 Here, it is meant as the mismatch between the load and the renewable energies.

-Furthermore, we deleted the urlib package in our requirements as it has security issues.
+Furthermore, we deleted the urlib package from our requirements.txt as it has security issues.
+This package should not influence the reproducibility of the code since we only used it for notification purposes, however, you are free to install this package yourself at your own risk.
-We don't think this affect the reproducibility, but we didn't execute the code afterwards.

 # Reproducing the results